 Once you’ve seen demos from your list of potential partners, it’s time to make your final evaluation.

 As always, Kate reinforces that you must keep your organization’s goals and priorities top of mind.
 Beyond that, make sure you evaluate more than just the software itself.
 Look at the people who work at your potential new vendor.

 “You’re going to spend a lot of time working with these people.
 What’s the support structure for them as employees?
 What’s their ultimate vision and culture?
 Does their culture align with your organization’s?”

 You also need to be aware of hidden costs, or the total cost of ownership.
 Look beyond just the subscription or up-front fees to the entire cost of fundraising on this new platform.

-Make sure you’re including other required services, like implementations, customizations, retainers, and maintenance fees.
+Make sure you’re including other required services, like CRM implementation, customizations, retainers, and maintenance fees.
 Further, are there volumetric increases in pricing?
 If you’re successful, does your organization get charged more?
 Would that affect your return on investment?

 When you incorporate the full cost into your evaluation process, you can hopefully avoid selecting a great partner only to realize you’re over budget.

 “When you buy software, think about ice cream.
 You’re getting vanilla.
 If you want to add chocolate chips, cookie dough, and Snickers, it’s going to cost you the base fee for the ice cream with additional charges on top.”